Toussaint-Guillaume Picquet de la Motte: American Revolutionary War

 1898 painting by Edward Moran, depicting Robuste firing her nine-gun salute for the US flag on USS Ranger.

 In June 1777, Lamotte-Picquet commanded the 74-gun Robuste.
 On 14 February 1778, he fired a nine-gun salute for USS Ranger, marking the first time a foreign warship recognised the US flag.
 In 1778, as a Squadron Commander, he took part in the Battle of Ouessant on the Saint-Esprit, and then cruised the English seas.
 During one month, he captured thirteen ships.
-During the American Revolutionary War, Picquet de la Motte distinguished himself as a member of Admiral d'Estaing's squadron in Martinique, during the Battle of Grenada, and the Siege of Savannah.
+During the American Revolutionary War, Picquet de la Motte distinguished himself as a member of Admiral Charles Henri Hector, Count of Estaing's squadron in Martinique, during the Battle of Grenada, and the Siege of Savannah.

 The 1779 "Combat de la Martinique", by Auguste-Louis de Rossel de Cercy.

 On 18 December 1779, he attacked a British squadron under the command of Admiral Hyde Parker that was attempting to blockade a French convoy off Martinique; in the ensuing Battle of Martinique, La Motte-Picquet so impressed Parker that he sent him a letter of congratulation:

 The conduct of your Excellency in the affair of the 18th of this month fully justifies the reputation which you enjoy among us, and I assure you that I could not witness without envy the skill you showed on that occasion.
 Our enmity is transient, depending upon our masters; but your merit has stamped upon my heart the greatest admiration for yourself.

-On 2 May 1781, as commander of a nine-vessel squadron that included three frigates, Picquet de la Motte encountered a British convoy of 30 merchantmen en route from Sint Eustatius which the British had captured in February 1781.
-The convoy's escort, consisting of four warships under Admiral George Rodney and Commodore William Hotham, was unable to resist Picquet de la Motte's squadron, which captured 22 merchantmen which were taken to Brest and sold along with their cargos for 8 million livres.
+On 2 May 1781, as commander of a nine-vessel squadron that included three frigates, Picquet de la Motte encountered a British convoy of 30 merchantmen en route from British-occupied Sint Eustatius 20 leagues off the Isles of Scilly.
+The convoy's escort, consisting of two ships of the line and three frigates under Commodore William Hotham, attempted to attack Picquet de la Motte's squadron.
+However, the French avoided the British warships and captured 22 merchantmen, which were taken to Brest and sold along with their cargos for 8 million livres.
 Soon afterwards he was promoted to Lieutenant General of the Naval Armies.

 Death and legacy

-Burst of Picquet de la Motte by Isidore-Hippolyte Brion, on display at the Musée National de la Marine.
+Bust of Picquet de la Motte by Isidore-Hippolyte Brion, on display at the Musée National de la Marine.

 After fifty-two years of service and severe attacks of gout in his later years, La Motte-Piquet died on 11 June 1791 in Brest, aged 70.
 He was buried in the local graveyard.
-Five ships of the French Navy have been named La Motte-Picquet in his honour, the most recent being the F70-Type frigate Lamotte-Picquet, still in service as of 2020.
+Five ships of the French Navy have been named La Motte-Picquet in his honour, the most recent being the F70-Type frigate Lamotte-Picquet, who was decommissioned in 2020.
 A street in the 7th arrondissement of Paris, l'Avenue de la Motte-Picquet, is named after him.
 The Paris metro station La Motte-Picquet – Grenelle is located on the avenue, on the border of the 7th and 15th arrondissements of Paris.